VladikVT/VladikVT/README.md

     /** DESCRIPTION **/
     VladikVT.smallDescription = "
         Born in 2005 year.
 Currently studying in college to be a system administrator.
         Started programming from 9 y.o.
-Positoins itself as a game developer.
+Positions itself as a game developer.
         Likes math, science, programming, games and food.
         ";
     VladikVT.currentProject   = "SimpConGraph"; // https://github.com/VladikVT/SimpConGraph